al-mabsut/muslimah/contents/hanafi/en/4_ruling_bleeding_most_likely_hayd.md

 ## Ramadan Clarifications

 - Missing a Ramadan fast on account of a Bleeding Most Likely Hayd can take on the following scenarios:
+  - If the bleeding started during daytime fasting:
+    - If the bleeding is just a single spotting, then refer your matter to scholars for guidance.
-  - If the bleeding started during daytime fasting, then it is Wajib to break your fast discreetly
+    - However, once the bleeding is a clear flow of blood, then it is Wajib to break your fast discreetly.
   - If the bleeding started during nighttime and persists overnight until Fajr, then you are exempted from fasting that day
     - However, if the bleeding stopped at night before Fajr time sets in, such that there was enough time for Ghusl and Takbeer-e-Tahreemah before Fajr to be done, then it is required to fast that day.
   - If the bleeding stopped during daytime, then you must continue to observe fast-like behaviour (abstain from food, drink, and conjugal relations)